Why Is My Dog Or Cat Breathing Abnormally Or Panting?

 Ron Hines DVM PhD

-The image above is how your vet might consider the cause your pet’s breathing problems.
+Click on the image to see how your vet might consider the cause your pet’s breathing problems

 Term confusion exists; but dogs and cats that breath too fast are said to have tachypnea or hyperpnea (or to be hyperventilating).
 Those breaths are usually also shallower than they should be.
 Pets that take deeper breaths than normal are said to have hyperpnea.
 Pets that have labored, difficult respiration are said to have dyspnea.
 Those that breath too slow are said to have bradypnea (a term that is almost never used).
 More than one term may apply to the situation your pet is experiencing.

 How and how fast your dog or cat breaths is controlled by a group of very complex factors.
 It is such a complicated process that, to this day, it is not fully understood.
 However, biologists do know that two control centers exist in your pet’s brain stem (themedulla), one for inspiration and one for expiration.
 More regulation occurs in the pet’s spinal cord and two (the carotid and aortic bodies) sense oxygen and carbon dioxide levels in the pet’s blood stream.
 When all is well, all of them work together to keep your pet’s body well oxygenated and to eliminate waste carbon dioxide through the lungs as it is continually produced (pets with too much carbon dioxide in their bodies are said to be hypercapnic).

 Pets in any of those situations that that require increased effort to breath are said to be dyspnic.
 Dyspnea is always an emergency.
 It is one of scariest situations veterinarians face.
 These pets are next to the edge, as far as meeting their oxygen need and the least bit of excitement can throw them over the edge, causing them to collapse.
 They need oxygen – and they need it fast – either by face mask or oxygen chamber.